Holiday Fun Ideas

 Be sure to recycle boxes, toilet paper rolls, newspapers, bottles that can be reused for your children's arts and crafts.
 Make items such as buildings, trains, cars, play shops.

-Take the kids out to local attractions like the Museum, Parks, Aquariums, Zoos, and the movies.
+Take the kids out to local attractions like the Museum, Parks, Aquariums, Zoos, nature walks and the movies.

 A helpful tip!
 Check out their websites or social media and see whether they will be holding any holiday workshops/ events and if they have special offers or discounts.

 Here are some websites and apps that share discounted prices for kids activities (movies, play centres, food) can be purchased on:

 Here are some ideas for families to do around Sydney!

 See the website below for ideas on activities to do during the winter, spring, summer and autumn holidays.
 They provide some places around Sydney CBD and showcase workshops/events set out for the season.